The Regency Academe

 Exceptional classes about the Regency era led by exceptional instructors.

-Shannon Donnelly’s writing has won numerous awards, including a RITA nomination for Best Regency, the Grand Prize in the “Minute Maid Sensational Romance Writer” contest, judged by Nora Roberts, RWA’s Golden Heart, and others.
-Her writing has repeatedly earned 4½ Star Top Pick reviews from Romantic Times magazine, as well as praise from Booklist and other reviewers, who note: “simply superb”…”wonderfully uplifting”….and ”beautifully written.”
-Her Regency romances can be found as ebooks on all formats, and with Cool Gus Publishing, and include a series of four novellas.
+Shannon Donnelly’s writing has won numerous awards, including a RITA nomination for Best Regency, the Grand Prize in the “Minute Maid Sensational Romance Writer” contest, judged by Nora Roberts, RWA’s Golden Heart, the Laurel Wreath, the Winter Rose, the Bookseller’s Best, and multiple finalists in the Holt Medallion, the Colorado ACE, the Golden Quill, and others.
+Her work has repeatedly earned 4½ Star Top Pick reviews from Romantic Times magazine, as well as praise from Booklist and other reviewers, who note: “simply superb”…”wonderfully uplifting”….and “beautifully written.”

 Though PayPal is preferred, a personal check can be mailed.
 Contact moderator for mailing address.
 To ensure a timely invite to class all checks must be received no later than the Thursday before class begins.

-For information about becoming a presenter or submitting a workshop proposal, contact firstname.lastname@example.org
+For information about becoming a presenter or submitting a workshop proposal, contact Nancy Mayer at email@example.com

 In what format are the classes presented?